Texas to Colorado Car Shipping

 Texas to Colorado Vehicle Transport FAQs

-Preparing your vehicle for shipping from Texas to Colorado is simple but important.
-Here’s what you need to do:
+Preparing your vehicle for shipment from Texas to Colorado is straightforward.
+Here are the key steps:

-Before your Texas to Colorado shipment begins, we verify that your carrier’s insurance is active and valid.
-We also require all carriers to add Sherpa as a Certificate Holder on their policy for extra protection.
+Before your shipment begins, we verify that your carrier’s insurance is active and valid.
+We also require all carriers to list Sherpa as a Certificate Holder on their policy, giving you an extra layer of protection.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.